Registered agent: Initial designation

 In most all cases, the registered agent for a business entity is assigned in the formation documents filed in a jurisdiction when the entity is originally created.
 For example, a person forming a corporation in the State of Nevada or Delaware, would designate the registered agent along with the agent's address on the articles of incorporation filed with the Nevada Secretary of State or Delaware Secretary of State respectively.
 If the agent cannot sign the articles to be filed, some states such as Nevada provide that the registered agent may be designated using a separate "Registered Agent Acceptance" form with the appropriate acceptance and signature.
 A representative of the business or the individual accepting responsibility as registered agent must sign to accept the responsibility of acting as agent.
 In most states it is a crime to knowingly file a false document with the office of the Secretary of State, although the penalties vary widely.
-For example, in Nevada it is a Class "D" felony to forge this signature, but in Michigan it is only a misdemeanor.